 your poll worker.

-If you cannot make it to your polling place during Early Voting or on Election day, you may be able to vote by mail: learn more about absentee voting (need link and content).
+If you cannot make it to your polling place during Early Voting or on Election day, you may be able to vote by mail: learn more about absentee voting.

 If you are in the hospital on Election Day, two election officials can bring you an emergency absentee ballot.
 You or a family member should contact your County Clerk no earlier than the 7th day before the election and no later than noon election day.
 Some counties also allow a person who recently moved to a nursing home to vote an emergency absentee

 ballot.
 Application for Voting an Emergency Absent Voter's Ballot.

 If you are a participant in the Address Confidentiality Program, call 866.767.8683 or 304.558.6000 and ask to speak with our ACP staff.